 Dulux Diamond Satinwood Review

-Updated Sep 29, 2024 | Posted Jan 12, 2019 | Product Advice | 5 comments
+Updated Sep 11, 2025 | Posted Jan 12, 2019 | Paints | 5 comments

-My name is Joe Elwick, and I am the owner of a small Painting & Decorating business based in Greater Manchester.
-I offer a reliable, efficient & professional service in all aspects of painting & decorating.
-I was kindly asked by AkzoNobel (Dulux) to try out their recently released Dulux diamond Satinwood in a real-world situation and provide my honest review.
+My name is Joe Elwick, and I am the owner of a small painting and decorating business based in Greater Manchester.
+I offer a reliable, efficient, and professional service in all aspects of the trade.

-Of course, I was happy to do so as I’m a regular Dulux Trade customer anyway.
-I have in fact, used Dulux Diamond Satinwood on quite a few occasions, and feel I can give a more accurate insight into the product.
+I was kindly asked by AkzoNobel (Dulux) to try out their recently released Dulux Diamond Satinwood in a real-world situation and provide my honest review.
+Of course, I was happy to do so, as I’m a regular Dulux Trade customer anyway.
+In fact, I’ve used Dulux Diamond Satinwood on quite a few occasions now and feel I can give a fair and accurate insight into the product.

 Using Dulux Diamond Satinwood